sankeer28/glo-bus-max-eps/README.md

   14. **V13**
       - Optimized to use smaller increments to get potentially higher EPS compared to V12
       - "Best EPS" does not update fast enough

+  15. **V14**
+      - More optimized, achieves higher EPS than V13

 </details>

+## ⚠️ Disclaimer

+This tool is for educational and simulation purposes.
+Always comply with the terms of service of the platform you're using.